Advanced Subscription Scheduling

 In the FastSpring App, you can access details of a subscription instance with advanced scheduling via the Sales menu.
 The current subscription (who’s Pricing details govern the current billings) appears in the Current Period field on the right.
 The upcoming subscription appears in the details of the Subscription Term.
 You can see the date range for each subscription, and a link to view more details.

 On the date that the first product renews into the second product, a subscription.updated event will fire (if you have subscribed to that event) to indicate the new product associated with the subscription instance.
 However, FastSpring will not send the corresponding customer-facing email message regarding the update in this case.

 You cannot disable the Advanced Subscription Scheduling feature directly from the FastSpring App.
 FastSpring Support can disable the feature for you upon request.
 Disabling the feature only prevents new subscription products from being configured to renew into other products.
 It does not undo any advanced scheduling configurations that you made while the feature was enabled.

 However, there are two important things to note about what happens when the feature is disabled:

 - If the feature is disabled, existing subscription instances that are scheduled to renew into another product are not affected or updated.
-They will still renew into the other product as scheduled; you cannot prevent this, except by canceling the subscriptions.
+They will still renew into the other product as scheduled; the only way to prevent this is by canceling the subscriptions.

 - If the feature is disabled, subscription products with advanced scheduling remain configured that way unless you change them back via the product's Pricing field.
-However, doing so does not affect customers' existing subscriptions.
+However, doing so does not affect consumers' existing subscriptions